-Austrian bass-baritone Sebastian Holecek made his Royal Opera debut in 2013 as Speaker of the Temple (Die Zauberflöte), and returns in the 2014/15 Season to sing Count Monterone (Rigoletto).
+Austrian bass-baritone Sebastian Holecek made his Royal Opera debut in 2013 as Speaker of the Temple (Die Zauberflöte) and has since sung Count Monterone (Rigoletto) for the Company.

 Holecek was born in Vienna and studied at the University of Music there and in Italy with Gino Bechi.
 He is a member of the Vienna Volksopera, where his roles have included Escamillo (Carmen), Eisenstein (Die Fledermaus), Scarpia (Tosca), Michele (Il tabarro) and Jokanaan (Salome).
 He is particularly well-known for his interpretation of Mozart baritone and bass-baritone roles and has sung Papageno (Die Zauberflöte), Figaro (Le nozze di Figaro) and Don Giovanni for opera houses including Vienna State Opera, Vienna Volksoper, Berlin State Opera and in Madrid, Barcelona, Düsseldorf, Paris, Monte Carlo and Santiago.
 Other notable engagements include Spirit Messenger (Die Frau ohne Schatten) for Bavarian State Opera, Harlequin (Ariadne auf Naxos) for Vienna State Opera and the Dutchman (Der fliegende Holländer) for Opéra national du Rhin.